-Hastings kina poacher jailed after raid on marine reserve
+Hastings kina poacher jailed after raid on Te Angiangi Marine Reserve

 kina and pūpū (common cat's eye) from Te Angiangi Marine Reserve in Hawke's Bay.

-Department of Conservation (DOC) compliance officers had seen Timu in the reserve last December.
+Department of Conservation (DoC) compliance officers had seen Timu in the reserve last December.

-Timu and other offenders had ignored numerous signs indicating the area was a fully protected marine reserve, a DOC statement said.
+Timu and other offenders had ignored numerous signs indicating the area was a fully protected marine reserve, a DoC statement said.

 Timu pleaded guilty to taking marine life from the marine reserve and was sentenced to one month's imprisonment, to be served concurrently with other charges, in the Hastings District Court on Monday.